jbertovic/tdameritradeclient/Readme.md

 ## Note Version 0.4.4 Changes
 - Added error checking on TDauth module.
 Used when retrieving tokens.
 - Gave TDAClientAuth acces to TDauth struct
+- Managed TDAClientAuth has the ability to deal with no token returned due to some error in web retrieval or authorization
+- Integrated TDauth module better with TDAClientAuth

 ## Note Version 0.4 Changes